8 COVID-19 patients, including doctor, die at Delhi hospital due to oxygen shortage | Health

 8 COVID-19 patients, including doctor, die at Delhi hospital due to oxygen shortage

-Eight COVID-19 patients, including the HOD of gastroenterology department, of Batra Hospital here died allegedly due to oxygen shortage, officials said on Saturday.
+Eight COVID-19 patients, including the HOD of the gastroenterology department, of Batra Hospital here, died allegedly due to oxygen shortage, officials said on Saturday.
 We are trying to resuscitate five other critical patients, said S C L Gupta, medical director of the hospital.

 Himthani had been admitted to the hospital for the last 15-20 days, the medical director said.